 - A Pediatric Neurologist

 How is Autism Diagnosed?

 Autism is diagnosed by observation, interviewing the child’s parents or guardians, and non-medical tests.
 What this means is that there isn’t a blood test, x-ray, MRI, etc. to give you results.
 The criteria for an autism diagnosis is based on what’s called the DSM 5 (The Diagnostic and Statistical Manual of Mental Disorders.)
 Here is a simplified version of how autism is diagnosed.

 There are two main areas that are looked at.
 First, social communication and interaction.
 And second, restricted, repetitive behaviors.

 Like I said earlier, if you have any concerns about your child’s development, please contact your pediatrician.
-If you would like some ideas of how to work with your child immediately (while you wait to meet with your doctors), check out my Free Autism Activity Guide at the bottom of the page.
+If you would like some ideas of how to work with your child immediately (while you wait to meet with your doctors), check out my Free Autism Activity Guide.